10 Best Fidelity Funds to Buy

 A Diverse Selection of the Best Mutual Funds Fidelity Has to Offer

-Fidelity Investments, Inc., AKA Fidelity, is a financial services corporation based in Boston, Massachusetts.
-Fidelity is tone of the largest asset managers in the world and is best known for their no-load mutual funds and services for retirement plans, such as 401(k) plans and individual retirement accounts (IRAs).
+Fidelity Investments, AKA Fidelity, is a financial services corporation based in Boston, Massachusetts.
+Fidelity is one of the largest asset managers in the world.
+Fidelity is best known for their actively-managed, no-load mutual funds, they also offer financial services for retirement plans, such as 401(k) plans and individual retirement accounts (IRAs).

 Fidelity has dozens of low-cost, top performing mutual funds in several diverse categories.
 While Fidelity may be best known for their outstanding actively-managed funds, they also offer some of the cheapest index funds available on the market.
 Therefore it's no wonder why Fidelity is one of the best no-load mutual fund companies in the investment universe today.

-Narrowing Down the List of Best Fidelity Funds
+Narrowing Down the List of the Best Fidelity Funds

-Fidelity offers so many high quality mutual funds, it's not easy narrowing down their roster of funds to a select group.
+Fidelity offers so many high quality mutual funds, it's not easy narrowing down their roster of outstanding funds.
 In this list of best Fidelity funds to buy, we'll break it down into three categories of funds that Fidelity does best: 1) Best Actively-Managed Funds, 2) Best Index Funds, and 3) Best Balanced Funds.